aetherinox/docker-base-alpine/README.md

 <br />

-If you want to set the permissions manually, run the following:
+<sub><sup>Optional - </sup></sub> If you want to set the permissions manually, run the following below.
+If you executed the `find` command above, you don't need to run the list of commands below:

 ```shell
 sudo chmod +x ./root/etc/s6-overlay/s6-rc.d/init-adduser/run \